 PLTW, a not-for-profit educational organization, provides a rigorous curriculum designed to prepare a diverse group of students to be successful in science, engineering and engineering technology.
 High school students successfully completing PLTW courses and passing the national college exams have the potential for earning undergraduate university credits through our office of Extended Studies.

-We require a graduate level paper to be written and submitted to obtain graduate university credit (yes, that means one paper per course).
-A rubric for that paper is included in the materials packet for each course.
-Enrollment for PLTW Graduate Credit will not be processed until all required documents are submitted, including the paper, and only during summer semesters.
-All required items must be in our office no later than close of business on the last day of the summer semester (Thursday, August 2, 2018) to allow time to review items before grades submission deadlines.
+We require a graduate level term paper to be written and submitted to earn graduate university credit (yes, that means one paper per course).
+A rubric for that paper and a course syllabus are available for download.
+Enrollment for PLTW graduate credit will not be processed until all required documents are submitted, including the paper, and only during specific semesters.
+All required items must be received no later than close of business on the last day of the semester to allow time to review items before grade submission deadlines.

 Please do not send payment with your materials.
 Instructions for payment methods will be provided once you are enrolled.